(Last updated: March 2026)

 Matthew E. Oliver (2015).
 Economies of Scale and Scope in Expansion of the U.S. Natural Gas Pipeline Network.
 Energy Economics 52 (Part B): 265-276.
 Link

 Matthew E. Oliver & Jason F. Shogren (2015).
-Common Agency, Contests, and Corruption: Why the Green Candidate Seldom Wins.
+Contests, Common Agency, and Corruption: Why the Green Candidate Seldom Wins.
 Strategic Behavior & the Environment 5(2): 87-109.
 Link

 Matthew E. Oliver, Charles F. Mason, & David Finnoff (2014).
 Pipeline Congestion and Basis Differentials.
 Journal of Regulatory Economics 46(3): 261-291.
 Link